HarmanBenipal/Karatsuba-Algorithm-Python-Implementation/README.md

 This algorithm is called Karatsuba algorithm.

-2. Done in python file and explained above in point 1.

 In formula, there are four multiplications of size n/2, so we basically divided the problem of size n into four sub-problems of size n/2.
 But that doesn’t help because solution of recurrence T(n) = 4T(n/2) + O(n) is O(n^2).

 AB=10^n *A1*B1 + 10^n/2*(A1*B2 + A2*B1) + A2*B2